harrywenjie/Wan2GP/PROJECT_PLAN_LIVE.md

    - [In Progress] Drop or refactor preprocessing tools that still require canvases (`preprocessing/matanyone/` now headless; audit remaining tools).
    - [Pending] Audit models that depend on UI interactivity; remove or gate them until CLI workflows exist.
    - [In Progress] Document file-based inputs for retained models and update loaders (initial docs created; needs per-model validation).
+   - [Planned] Extract the prompt enhancer stack (Florence2 + Llama-based rewrite helper) into a shared module and retire the LTX video diffusion pipeline once the enhancer has a neutral home.
+   - [Planned] Introduce a prompt-enhancer provider abstraction that supports both the existing local models and future cloud LLM endpoints, including configuration for credentials, rate limits, and user-selectable provider flags.

 4. **Retire ancillary runtimes**
    - [Pending] Remove Docker scripts (`run-docker-cuda-deb.sh`, `Dockerfile`, etc.) and legacy launch docs once CLI parity covers their use cases.